Solution compliance assessment

 Regulatory recognition

-Examples below demonstrate that document-free verification is accepted by national financial regulators.
+The following scope indicates the markets where document-free user verification is accepted by national financial regulators.

 The Unit of Financial Information (UIF) is the Argentinian AML office that regulates banks, financial institutions, online casinos, public registries, insurance companies and other industries